cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 The Microsoft Cognitive Toolkit (CNTK) is an open-source project that can be used for implementing distributed deep learning commercially.
+Per Microsoft,

+>

-Per Microsoft, "CNTK allows the user to easily realize and combine popular model types such as feed-forward DNNs, convolutional neural networks (CNNs) and recurrent neural networks (RNNs/LSTMs)".
+> ``CNTK allows the user to easily realize and combine popular
+> model types such as feed-forward DNNs, convolutional neural networks
+> (CNNs) and recurrent neural networks (RNNs/LSTMs)''.

 Under the covers, CNTK implements stochastic gradient descent that are automatically parallelized across multiple GPUs and servers [@hid-sp18-510-web-cntk].
 As of this date, CNTK can be run on both Windows and Linux operating systems.

-"CNTK also supports the description of neural networks via C++, Network Definition Language (NDL) and other descriptive languages such as Python and C\#" [@hid-sp18-510-kd-cntk].
+> ``CNTK also supports the description of neural networks via C++,
+> Network Definition Language (NDL) and other descriptive languages such
+> as Python and C\#'' [@hid-sp18-510-kd-cntk].

 ConnectTheDots
 ==============